Results for: "minmax"

 No documentation available

-When a block given, passes each successive array index to the block; returns self:
+With a block given, iterates over the elements of self, passing each array index to the block; returns self:

 a = [:foo, 'bar', 2]